IPsec

+The protocol was designed by a committee instead of being designed via a competition.
+Some experts criticized it, stating that it is complex and with a lot of options, which has a devastating effect on a security standard.
+There is alleged interference of the NSA to weaken its security features.

 History

 Starting in the early 1970s, the Advanced Research Projects Agency sponsored a series of experimental ARPANET encryption devices, at first for native ARPANET packet encryption and subsequently for TCP/IP packet encryption; some of these were certified and fielded.
 From 1986 to 1991, the NSA sponsored the development of security protocols for the Internet under its Secure Data Network Systems (SDNS) program.
 This brought together various vendors including Motorola who produced a network encryption device in 1988.
 The work was openly published from about 1988 by NIST and, of these, Security Protocol at Layer 3 (SP3) would eventually morph into the ISO standard Network Layer Security Protocol (NLSP).